klamike/btt-toggl/README.md

 ## BetterTouchTool setup

 `btt-toggl` provides several useful commands to integrate with BetterTouchTool.
-The `status` mode returns a style string for automatically changing button icons/text, so it should be run every few seconds.
-The `toggle` and `add_tag` modes should be run on button click, to execute their respective actions.
+There are split in two groups: status and actions.

+ The `status` mode prints a style string which BetterTouchTool uses to change button icons/text.

+ The `toggle` and `toggle_tag` modes are designed as on-click actions.
+The individual `start`/`stop` and `add_tag`/`remove_tag` are also available.

-To cut down on network requests and CPU load, `btt-toggl` implements a JSON file cache which is updated **only** when `btt-toggl.py status` is run without additional arguments.
-Thus, **you must have a button running this script for the project-specific buttons to work.**
+To cut down on network requests and CPU load, `btt-toggl` implements a JSON file cache which is updated when an action command is run, and when the **general** status, i.e. `btt-toggl.py status` without specifying workspace/project/tag, is run.
+This is to prevent a bunch of project/tag-specific status buttons from all sending requests to Toggl at once.
+Thus, workspace/project/tag-specific status, e.g. `btt-toggl.py status -w <workspace_id> -p <project_id>` does not send a request to Toggl - it reads from the cache.

 In my configuration, I have a general status icon with an Open Button Group action, which brings up project-specific buttons.
 The general status icon runs `btt-toggl.py status` every 5 seconds.
-The project-specific buttons run `btt-toggl.py status -w <workspace_id> -p <project_id>` every 3 seconds.
+The project-specific buttons run `btt-toggl.py status -w <workspace_id> -p <project_id>` every 5 seconds.
 Each project-specific button also toggles its respective project on click, via `btt-toggl.py toggle -w <workspace_id> -p <project_id>`.
-I also have three tag buttons which on click run `btt-toggl.py add_tag -t <tag>`.

 ### Status icons

+The below examples use the placeholder `/full/path/to/python` for the full path to your Python ≥3.8 executable.
+Run `which python` to find this path for your computer.
+Likewise, `/full/path/to/btt-toggl/` is a placeholder for the full path to the local copy of the `btt-toggl` repo.

 Create a Shell Script/Task widget and set:

     Launch Path: /bin/bash
     Parameters: -c
-    Script: /usr/local/bin/pypy3 /path/to/folder/btt-toggl.py status
+    Script: /full/path/to/python /full/path/to/btt-toggl/btt-toggl.py status

 ![off](readme_img/off.png)